Pathakvishnu/Design-Patterns---ML/README.md

 trained_model = model.execute(dataset)
 ```

-Still searching of some more usecases of builder pattern in machine learning.
-Will keep updating this post.
+Still searching for some more usecases of builder patterns in machine learning.
+I will keep updating this post.

+## Dependency Injection Pattern<a name="dependency_injection"></a>